selwynpolit/d9book/book/dates.md

-## Create a DateTime object and display as a year only
+## Create a DrupalDateTime object and display as a year only

 This code creates a `Drupal\Core\Datetime\DrupalDateTime` object and returns the year in a render array with some markup. `DrupalDateTimes` are derived from `DateTimePlus` which is a wrapper for PHP `DateTime` class.